tracymu/api-tutorial/_posts/2017-02-21-compare-favourite-songs.md

   end
 ```

 Add a file named `app/views/favourites/search.html.erb`, and the content will be similar to the content of the songs search file in the last exercise.
-However, note that the first line uses 'search_favourites_path' instead of 'songs_search_path'.
+However, note that the first line uses `search_favourites_path` instead of `songs_search_path`.

 Also, we've added a new attribute for each song - if a `preview_url` is present for the song, we'll open that up in a new tab.